Scottish officers have been criticised for "victim blaming" in recent post amid spiking rise

 Read More

-The post on the Forth Valley division’s Facebook page on Thursday reads: "Drinking alcohol can make us more vulnerable or prone to accidents.
+The post on the Forth Valley division’s Facebook page on Thursday read: "Drinking alcohol can make us more vulnerable or prone to accidents.

 "The more you drink, the less you’ll be able to spot dangerous situations so you're more likely to do something risky.